Boomaa23/open-ds/README.md

 ### Troubleshooting
 If you run into issues, ensure that you are running a 64-bit installation of either Windows 7/8.1/10 or Linux kernel version 2.6.35 or greater.

-For errors relating to JInput, natives, joysticks, or JNI, ensure the program has write access to the computer's temp folder.
-If not, download [this](https://ncocdn.cf/software/open-ds-natives.zip) set of natives and place the extracted contents in your temp folder.
+For errors relating to connections or AWT, try launching from the command line (`java -jar open-ds.jar`) and observing the console output.

 If issues persist, please report them on the "Issues" section of the GitHub [here](https://github.com/Boomaa23/open-ds/issues) and they will be resolved as soon as possible.